 First, there is the obvious language barrier for many sellers and Chinese suppliers.
 While most of the sales representatives on Alibaba can speak, read, and write English, there can still be some difficulty with communications, especially over email.

 Furthermore, Chinese pleasantries are different.
 They might refer to you as “honey” or “dear” in emails, which is perfectly normal.
-And honor is a big deal in China.
+Further, honor is a big deal in China.
 Be sure to be respectful when speaking with your suppliers (always a good idea, regardless of your supplier’s location!).

 Work Ethic and Holidays